yamnao/WSSMOTE/README.md

 Run all the WSSMOTE.ipynb file, results will appear at the end in several tabs (each tab represents an oversampling method).

 ## Authors:
-Ouchtar Yamna, Laurent Najmann, Benjamin Perret
+Ouchtar Yamna, Laurent Najman, Benjamin Perret